afwolfe/angular-crash-2021/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

+# Modifications:

+- Angular 12
+- Use a subject instead of subscribing to requests individually.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.